splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Aisha notes that all of the invalid API tokens start with “test”.
 Aisha hypothesizes that a team pushed the current version, v350.10, live with a test token that doesn’t work in production.

-To double-check her hypothesis, Aisha selects the error message and selects :strong:`Add to filter`` to show only the logs that contain the same error message.
+To double-check their hypothesis, Aisha selects the error message and selects :strong:`Add to filter`` to show only the logs that contain the same error message.

 .. _narrow-hypothesis: